VilledeMontreal/hochelaga/source/_patterns/01-molecules/02-forms/04-search-field-combo-button-inside.md

 ---
-title: Search box combos, stacked
+title: Search box combo, button inside search widget
 ---

-Combo box lalaid out to accomodate the following items:
+Combo box laid out to accomodate the following items:
 * A heading level title
 * A stroked container including an icon and a plain text input.
 * A submit button